IsaiahsWork/Renewable_Energy_Analysis_USA/README.md

-Introdduction
+Introduction

-Due to the rise of renewable energy, I was wondering if the price of the avocado, depending on the varieties increased over time and if it has an impact on the total volume sold as well as the volume sold for three different PLU codes:
+Due to the rise of renewable energy, I was wondering if consumption of this energy, depending on the varieties increased over time and if it has an impact on the total volume sold as well as the volume sold for three different
-PLU4046: Hass small
-PLU4225: Hass large
-PLU4770: Hass extra large

-🔍 SQL queries?
-Check them out here: project_sql folder

 I downloaded the data from the years 2015 to 2021 on the website This research was built on using data retrieved from the [U.S. Energy Information Administration (EIA)](https://www.eia.gov/opendata/).